Matt Wingard: Leadership Resignation

 In early June 2012, Wingard resigned from his post as the Deputy Republican Leader of the Oregon House of Representatives following allegations that he pressured a young woman who worked in his office at the capitol into a sexual relationship.
 Then Republican House leader Kevin Cameron, told Wingard he would make a public call for his resignation if necessary.

 Wingard admitted to the Willamette Week that the two did have a sexual relationship, but denied using his position to pressure her and claimed that "a small group of socially conservative and well-connected Republicans, including one local party official, had been deeply involved in encouraging that staffer to make claims against me and had also spent the last two years digging around in my private life looking for more mud to sling."

 After Wingard abandoned his re-election campaign, his accuser recanted her most serious claims and he remained in office until the end of his term.
 His accuser went on to say "While he and I have an obvious disagreement about the nature of our relationship, I appreciate Mr. Wingard's tireless support for education reform in Oregon."

 Wingard's alleged wrongdoing, and his ensuing interactions with Cameron, became the subject of international press coverage amid speculation about a visit by several Republican lawmakers to a topless bar in California.
 Steve Duin of the Oregonian wrote, "Wingard actually fondled the sweet young things that House leadership is seemingly content to ogle.
 As The Oregonian's Michelle Cole reported Thursday, Wingard is one of seven House Republicans who topped off a three-day golf holiday in Palm Springs last January by checking out the topless dancers at a local bar.
 That midnight ramble might never have gone public had not Wingard's sexual relationship with Samantha Berrier, a 20-year-old staffer, come to light.
 While Wingard disagreed with Berrier's insistence that he pressured her into his bed, he eventually realized he was unelectable for a millennium or two and announced in June he would not seek re-election."

 Personal

 He has served on the Clackamas County Economic Development Commission and the Portfolio Options Committee of the Oregon Public Utility Commission.

+Wingard currently works as a high school history teacher at American Leadership Academy Vistancia, a charter school in Peoria, Arizona, as of the 2025-2026 school year.